panichelpdesk/panichd/README.md

 * User / Managers communication
   - By comments added from both of them within a ticket card
   - By e-mail notifications: All of them will receive notifications relative to relevant changes in the ticket made by any of them
+  - Manager may add user hidden messages called "internal notes".
+If the ticket is assigned to another agent, he will receive a related e-mail notification also

 * List filtering
   - The ticket list includes a filter panel that may help managers to filter the ticket list by the most relevant criteria